-Most lectures start a few minutes after the scheduled starting time, allowing time for the previous class to pack up and leave.
-But don't hang around when one class ends, and don't get sidetracked on the way to your next class.
-If you are held up, enter the class quietly through a rear or side door.
+If you're held up, enter the class quietly through a rear or side door.
 If you're likely to be a few minutes late each time, speak to your teacher.

 Be careful about scheduling too many classes back-to-back.
 You might find it hard to stay focused for several hours in a row.

 Taking classes on different campuses

 If you're planning on taking classes on different campuses, be sure to factor in travel time, parking, and walking from the carpark or bus stop to your class.